Danial-tech/forum_microservice_application/README.md

 # Deployment

-The application can be deployed to Kubernetes using Skaffold
+The application is deployed to Kubernetes using Skaffold